FAQ:Frequently Asked Questions

 How many images will we receive?
-An average 8 hour wedding will yield approximately 500-600 images, though this can vary depending on many factors such as the number of family and bridal party members, the degree of reception detail, the length of your ceremony and the amount of time allotted for bride and groom formals.
+An average 8 hour wedding will yield approximately 600-700 images, though this can vary depending on many factors such as the number of family and bridal party members, the degree of reception detail, whether or not there is a second shooter, the length of your ceremony and the amount of time allotted for bride and groom formals.

 How do I book you?
 Once we have met either in person or via video chat and we both feel good about moving forward.
 I will send you a contract via e-mail that you will sign digitally.
 After you have signed you will receive an invoice showing what you owe.
 Once you have paid your 50% retainer fee, you are officially booked.
 Each time you make a payment after that you will receive confirmation via e-mail.
 Final payment is due 30 days before your wedding.

 How does payment work?
 I require a 50% non-refundable retainer fee at the time of booking, which happens once you sign your contract.
 This industry standard retainer fee reflects the fact that once you are booked, I will turn away all other photography and personal opportunities for your wedding day.
 This creates a potential loss of income to me which is why the retainer fee is non-refundable even in the unlikely event that you cancel your wedding.
 The remainder of your payment is due 30 days before your wedding date.
 Photography will not take place until payment is made in full.
 I do not take payments on the wedding day.
 I take cash, check or credit card for your convenience.